 The team with the greater number of points at full time gets announced as the winner.
 It is possible for some games to end as a draw unless they are knockout competitions.

-Basics of Rugby: A simple list of the most important regulations of rugby.
+Beginners Guide to Rugby: A simple list of the most important regulations of rugby.

 Laws of Scrummaging: RFU rugby rules and regulation for the rugby scrum.